toddeTV/gltf-type-toolkit/README.md

 ## Sponsoring

-If you like this plugin and want to support me, I would be very happy to see you as a sponsor on GitHub ❤️<br>
+If you like this plugin and want to support us, we would be very happy to see you as a sponsor on GitHub ❤️<br>
 You can find the `Sponsor` button on the top right of the [GitHub project page](https://github.com/toddeTV/gltf-type-toolkit).<br>
 Thanks a lot for the support <3